-If this information makes going to college sound impossible, remember, the total cost of tuition isn't the final cost for attending college.
-Many students pay way less than the total tuition after grants, scholarships, and tuition discounts are applied.
-Additionally, student loans can make theprice of collegemore manageable until you've finishing school and found a job.
+If these numbers sound impossible, remember, the "sticker price" of tuition does not always tell the full story.
+Many students pay much less than the sticker price after grants, scholarships, and tuition discounts are applied.
+Additionally, student loans can make the amount you do have to pay out of pocket feel more doable until you've finishing school and found a job.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to check your state's requirements for as an in-state resident.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria too, depending on the state you and your parents currently live in.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Be sure to check your state's guidelines for how to qualify for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be other criteria too, depending on where you live.

 Explore other Pennsylvania colleges